 Fuel is delivered to the engine under high pressure.
-Understand the hazards associated with the fuel delivery system before servicing it.
+The risks of working with fuel under pressure must be understood before the fuel system can be serviced.

 - Before disconnecting fuel lines or any other components under high pressure between the fuel pump and the highpressure common rail fuel system, confirm that the fuel pressure has been relieved. - Contact with high-pressure fuel may cause fluid penetration and burn hazards.
 High-pressure fuel spray presents a potential fire hazard.
 Failure to follow these instructions may cause injury or death.